IGBT Temperatures at Low Frequencies

-to 10 million load changes with a temperature variation between 15K and 40K.
-When neither the chips nor the connections can be upgraded, then the
+IGBT chips used for the control of the traction motors of metros might experience during their service life up to 1 to 10 million load changes with a temperature variation between 15K and 40K.
+When neither the chips nor the connections can be upgraded, then the temperature variations must be improved with more efficient cooling.

 Surface temperatures of the IGBTs and diodes for a 0.1 Hz frequency